-Ms. Saltzstein’s experience extends to class and derivative actions and corporate control contests, and bet-the-company litigation is one of the mainstays of her renowned practice.
+Ms. Saltzstein’s experience extends to class and derivative actions, investigations and corporate control contests.
+Bet-the-company litigation is one of the mainstays of her renowned practice.

 She has represented, among others: Federal Express in connection with securities and derivative litigation; J.P.
-Morgan Chase in connection with a number of foreign exchange-related purported class action litigations and in its defense of its ERISA plan; Citigroup Inc. as part of the 17-member underwriting syndicate of Santander Consumer USA Holdings Inc.’s IPO in two securities class actions, as well as in connection with litigation related to its student loan business; Anadarko Petroleum Corporation in connection with securities and derivative litigation arising out of it’s operations; Booz Allen Hamilton, Inc., in securities and derivative litigation arising out of a government investigation; Footlocker Inc. in its successful defense of a securities class action; Nokia Corporation in its defense against securities litigation; Inovalon Holdings, Inc. in connection with securities and derivative litigation arising from its IPO; Covisint Corporation and Compuware Corporation in connection with securities class action litigation involving the spin-off of Covisint Corporation; UniCredit S.p.A. in its defense of multibillion dollar, precedent-setting Bernie Madoff-related litigations; the former CEO of Bear Stearns Companies, Inc. in connection with the defense of securities class and derivative actions and arbitrations; Royal Bank of Scotland in connection with certain CDO litigation; Cheniere Energy Inc. in its successful defense of challenges to its shareholder vote and related issuance of shares as incentive compensation; and Nortel Networks S.A. in securing a favorable settlement regarding the allocation of $7.3 billion of asset-sale proceeds in the Nortel bankruptcy cases.
+Morgan Chase in connection with a number of foreign exchange-related purported class action litigations and in its defense of its ERISA plan; Citigroup Inc. as part of the 17-member underwriting syndicate of Santander Consumer USA Holdings Inc.’s IPO in two securities class actions, as well as in connection with litigation related to its student loan business; Anadarko Petroleum Corporation in connection with securities and derivative litigation arising out of its operations; Booz Allen Hamilton, Inc., in securities and derivative litigation arising out of a government investigation; Footlocker Inc. in its successful defense of a securities class action; Nokia Corporation in its defense against securities litigation; Inovalon Holdings, Inc. in connection with securities and derivative litigation arising from its IPO; Covisint Corporation and Compuware Corporation in connection with securities class action litigation involving the spin-off of Covisint Corporation; UniCredit S.p.A. in its defense of multibillion-dollar, precedent-setting Bernie Madoff-related litigations; the former CEO of Bear Stearns Companies, Inc. in connection with the defense of securities class and derivative actions and arbitrations; Cheniere Energy Inc. in its successful defense of challenges to its shareholder vote and related issuance of shares as incentive compensation; and Nortel Networks S.A. in securing a favorable settlement regarding the allocation of $7.3 billion of asset-sale proceeds in the Nortel bankruptcy cases.

-Ms. Saltzstein led the Skadden team that was honored, among other firms, for its Nortel- related legal work by The American Lawyer as the Grand Prize Winner for Disputes.
+Ms. Saltzstein led the Skadden team that was honored, among other firms, for its Nortel-related legal work by The American Lawyer as the Grand Prize Winner for Disputes.
 Ms. Saltzstein is leading the defense of Netshoes in a matter that produced the first substantive dismissal of a securities class action complaint in a New York state court.

 She regularly counsels clients on a wide range of strategic litigation and corporate governance matters, has extensive experience leading internal corporate investigations, actively defends board members in litigation, and represents clients in SEC and Financial Crisis Inquiry Commission matters.